Azure/azureml-examples/CONTRIBUTING.md

 * notebooks can be re-run without failing in less than 10 minutes
 * if adding new requirements, pip install time must remain <60s

+### Checks

-To pass all checks, ensure you:
+To ensure all checks are passed:

 * run `python readme.py` from the root of the repo to generate the README.md and workflow files
-* run `black .` from the root of the repo
+* run `black .` from the root of the repo to format the code
-* run `black-nb --clear-output .` from the root of the repo
+* run `black-nb --clear-output .` from the root of the repo to format the notebooks

+> Warning: when adding a new notebook, add a single line description of the notebook to "metadata" > "readme" > "desc".
+See existing notebooks for examples.
+The specifics of notebook metadata is under construction.

+### Organization

+* `notebooks` is for general example notebooks using AML
+* `tutorials` is for end to end tutorials using AML
+* `concepts` is for API example notebooks of core AML concepts

+### Testing

+* `run-notebooks` runs on every push and runs all notebooks under `notebooks` and `concepts`
+* `cleanup` runs daily and cleans up AML resources for the testing workspace